Merritt Johnson: Career

 Johnson said that her art is viewed differently by Indigenous and non-Indigenous viewers because of their lack of knowledge and understanding of Indigenous terms, culture, and land.
 She wrote that when people hear about Native American Art, most of them think of "beads and feathers".
 She uses traditional materials to create emphasis on problems that have had a long history.

 Claim of Native American ancestry

 She described herself and was described by others in 2014–2018 as being of Mohawk and Blackfoot descent or "mixed Kanienkehaka (Mohawk), Blackfoot, and non-Indigenous descent".
 However, in May 2021 after her claims of Indigenous ancestry were challenged, Johnson withdrew her work from a Fruitlands Museum exhibition of works by Native American artists.

-As of November 2021, her personal website says only that she is "of mixed descent, [and] is not claimed by, nor a citizen of any nation from which she descends", without specifically mentioning any Native American heritage.
+Johnson's personal website has varied over time in her description of herself including "the daughter of Kanienkehaka (Mohawk), Blackfoot, and North American settlers" in 2014, as "a woman of mixed Onkwehonwe* and settler descent" in 2016, as "not claimed by, nor a citizen of any nation from which she descends (Irish, Kanien’keha:ká/Mohawk, Blackfoot, Jamaican, Swedish) in 2021 and as "not claimed by, nor a citizen of any nation from which she descends" (without names).